-Nestled between the Andes Mountains and the Pacific coast lies the 2,700-mile-long ribbon shaped country known as Chile that is home to more than 17 million residents.
-A warm hearted people who are generally open to the Gospel, Chileans, like their neighbors in Argentina, are mostly of European decent.
+Nestled between the Andes Mountains and the Pacific coast lies the 2,700-mile-long ribbon shaped country known as Chile that is home to just over 17 million residents.
+A warmhearted people who are generally open to the Gospel, Chileans, like their neighbors in Argentina, are mostly of European decent.
 Chile has one of South America's strongest and fastest growing economies.
-The country is home to the world's largest copper reserves and numerous multi-national companies have operations in Chile.
+The country is home to the world's largest copper reserves, and numerous multi-national companies have operations in Chile.

-The majority of Chile's population live in the central coastal region of the country whose temperate climate and flourishing economy make it much more appealing than the country's more extreme regions.
+The majority of Chile's population live in the central costal region of the country whose temperate climate and flourishing economy make it much more appealing than the country's more extreme regions.
 The city of Santiago boasts a population of more than five million residents.
 The bustling and quite modern capital city's material prosperity is evident but so is the lack of spiritual prosperity.
-Approximately 70 percent of the Chilean people profess Catholicism, and some 15 percent claim to be Protestants.
-But in reality, many, if not most Chileans, are leading a fast-paced life that allows little time or space for God.
+Approximately 70 percent of the Chilean people profess Catholicism, and 15 percent claim to be Protestants.
+However, in reality, many, if not most Chileans, are leading fast-paced lives that allows little time or space for God.

-Please consider these facts: 12 cities with populations of 50,000 to 100,000; 15 cities of 100,000 to 200,000 residents; and another dozen cities whose populations range between 250,000 and 500,000.
-But the most perilous fact is this: at the present time there are far too few missionaries who have answered the call to preach the Gospel and plant churches in this acutely under evangelized country.
-BIMI currently has one family in the country and one other family on deputation who expects to arrive in Chile sometime in 2017.
+Please consider the following facts: Chile has 12 cities with populations of 50,000 to 100,000; 15 cities of 100,000 to 200,000 residents; and another 12 cities whose populations range between 250,000 and 500,000.
+The most perilous fact is that at the present time, there are far too few missionaries who have answered the call to preach the Gospel and plant churches in this acutely under evangelized country.